ronilaukkarinen/dvdrip/README.md

 # dvdrip.sh
 ## A killer way to backup a DVD

 Useful bash script for making mkv files with multiple subtitles and audio tracks out of old school DVD disc.
-Extremely important for backing up films to [Plex Home Theater](http://www.plex.tv).
+Extremely handy for backing up films to [Plex Home Theater](http://www.plex.tv).

 Tested with Mac OS X Yosemite (10.10.3).